November 26, 2020

 In the short video below, I go over why we’ve brought shoes back into the gym at Beometry, and how you can use them to:

-* improve your squat technique
+• Improve your squat technique

-* avoid compensating in your spine
+• Avoid compensating in your spine

 WHEN TO USE SHOES

+Running is a repetitive activity.
+Plus, in modern-day society, most of us run on cement.
+So, a little support and cushion can go a long way in preventing injury.
 If you want to make sure you’re in the best fit for you, I recommend going to your local running shoe store, where they’ll analyze your feet and gait to match you with the perfect shoe.
 In Tacoma, that’s Fleet Feet Sports Tacoma.

-For most adults, we’ve lost mobility in our ankles and hips.
-That means, we have limitations in how safely we can squat without compensating by using our back and knees in ways that can lead to injury.
-If you find that your knees cave when you squat, or your arches collapse, or something just hurts, shoes might be what’s needed.
 For the perfect fit, pick a shoe with a small lift in the heel and maximal support in the arch.
 If you’d like to get a more personalized idea of the right fit for you, or if you even NEED shoes for your squat, reach out to one of our coaches and schedule an assessment.
 We’d love to help you restore your ability to move pain-free and strong!

 WHEN TO GO BAREFOOT